 My gym has different areas for each activity.
 There is thick rubber under the machines and barbells.
 There's glossy wood in the yoga studio.
-Martial Arts requires different traction and cushioning than machines and yoga.
+Martial Arts require different traction and cushioning than machines and yoga.
 None of these is right for soccer and baseball practice.
 The garage gym flooring you choose has to match your activities to be “the best garage gym flooring” for your specific situation.

 Rubber is the best garage gym flooring for machines and resistance training.
 It resists tears and provides cushioning.
 Vinyl tile is the best garage gym flooring for yoga.
-It provides the same traction as the wood floor at a yoga studio without cushion to throw you off balance.
+It provides the same traction as the wood floor at a yoga studio without a cushion to throw you off balance.
 Vinyl is the best for Martial Arts for the same reason.
 Artificial Turf is the best garage gym flooring to practice field sports and agility training.

-Is it Bad to Work out on Concrete?
+Is it Bad to Work Out on Concrete?

 It has no give.
 If your Cross fit studio has a concrete floor — and you enjoy that — you might enjoy a home gym concrete floor.
-Everyone else prefers rubber, foam, vinyl, carpet or artificial turf.
+Everyone else prefers rubber, foam, vinyl, carpet, or artificial turf.

 What is the best Home Gym Flooring to Place Over Concrete?